verbosely/verbosely-frontend/README.md

 * LVM2 suite
    * for creating XFS filesystem snapshots for MongoDB backups
 * OpenSSH suite
+   * for managing public-private key pairs (ssh-add, ssh-keygen)
+   * for copying files securely via SFTP/SSH protocols (scp)
-   * for public key authentication on GitHub and AWS EC2
+   * for adding private keys to agents for public key authentication on GitHub and AWS EC2 (ssh-agent)
 * Vim
    * for text editing